Sergey Kovalev: Kovalev vs. Yarde

-After 11 rounds, Kovalev knocked out Yarde with a straight left jab, ending the fight via TKO and retaining his WBO and ESP light-heavyweight titles.
+After 11 rounds, Kovalev knocked out Yarde, ending the fight via TKO and retaining his WBO and ESP light-heavyweight titles.
+Yarde seemed comfortable in the early rounds, staying out of range and keeping Kovalev at bay with speed and movement.
+After six rounds of an even, back and forth contest, Yarde began landing hooks to Kovalev's body in the seventh and eighth rounds that appeared to hurt him.
+In the last minute of the eighth, Yarde landed a straight-right to the head of Kovalev which had him in trouble.
+Yarde followed up with a salvo of power punches but was unable to capitalise, allowing the visibly hurt Kovalev to stay on his feet for the remainder of the round.
+After this success, Yarde appeared tired and lose momentum, allowing Kovalev to take control of the fight with combination punches and stiff jabs that began to frequently land on Yarde.
+The tenth round saw much of the same.
+In the final 20 seconds of the ninth round.
+Yarde was seemingly saved by the bell, which appeared to ring 8 seconds before the end of the round.
+In round eleven, sensing Yarde's fatigue, Kovalev upped the pressure and increased his punch output, eventually dropping Yarde with a spearing left-jab to win the fight by knockout.
+At the time of the stoppage, all three judges had Kovalev ahead with the scorecards reading 98–92, 97–94 and 96–93.

 According to CompuBox, Kovalev landed 223 of his 686 punches (32.5%) while Yarde landed 132 of his 575 punches (23%), the most punches any fighter has landed on Kovalev.
 After the fight, Kovalev praised Yarde for his toughness, saying that Yarde "will 100% percent become a world champion one day".
+Buddy McGirt was close to stopping the fight after eight rounds.
+Kovalev pleaded with him to allow the fight to continue as he believed Yarde was beginning to tire.
+McGirt believed Yarde only got more confidence in the fight as Kovalev became lazy.
+After the fight, McGirt approached Yarde's locker room and told him, “you surprised me.”
+Kovalev was now ready for his next challenge.

 Kovalev vs. Canelo Álvarez

 Less than three months after beating Yarde, Kovalev faced unified middleweight champion Canelo Álvarez on 2 November 2019, who made his debut in the light-heavyweight division.
 After a competitive first ten rounds in which Kovalev found success with his jab, Álvarez threw a left hook, straight right combination to stop Kovalev in the eleventh round.

-After the fight, Kovalev suggested that he had always been unlikely to win the fight, due to the grueling schedule of back-to-back training camps which resulted from the short period of time between the Yarde and Álvarez fights, but had agreed to fight the latter regardless due to the high financial incentive, which was reported to be $12 million (£9 million). Álvarez responded by calling Kovalev a "bad loser".
+After the fight, Kovalev suggested that he had always been unlikely to win the fight, due to the gruelling schedule of back-to-back training camps which resulted from the short period of time between the Yarde and Álvarez fights, but had agreed to fight the latter regardless due to the high financial incentive, which was reported to be $12 million (£9 million). Álvarez responded by calling Kovalev a "bad loser".